How to register your pets when you move

 Some birds may need a permit if they are exotic or native

 Dogs and cats must be registered by the time they are six months of age unless you are entitled to an exemption.
 You can complete details for registration online and make payment of the fee via the NSW Pet Registry or pay in person with a visit to your local council.
 Note that it is a requirement of registration for dogs and cats to be microchipped.
+When you start searching for Removalists Sydney, you should also start searching for how to register your pets.

 A wide range of domestic pets are allowed in Victoria including rabbits and ferrets!